AbilashEG/portfolio-site/README.md

 Login with GitHub and import the repository.

-Use default settings for a React (Vite) app.

-Vercel builds and deploys automatically on every push to main.

-🪪 Custom Domain (Optional)
-Vercel allows you to assign custom domains (free if using .vercel.app)

-For .com, .in, etc.:

-You can purchase a domain via Namecheap, GoDaddy, or Vercel itself.

-Cost: ₹500–₹1500/year (approx.)

-Point domain DNS to Vercel from the domain provider dashboard.

 🔍 Final Deployment
 Live URL: https://abilasheg.vercel.app

 Custom favicon was added to give a professional brand identity

-All navigation issues, case sensitivity in file names, and deployment errors were resolved.